ryuan/gpt-product-data-enricher/README.md

 **Enrich, enhance, and normalize ecommerce product data using GPT-5/GPT-5.1**

 The purpose of this program is to enrich and normalize ecommerce data for products, variants, and images.
-Use it to empower more intuitive sidebar filter labels, unique product descriptions, granular specifications data, classify images for showing on specific sections, label image alt text for shot type and SKU, and more.
+Use it to create more intuitive sidebar filter labels, unique product descriptions, granular specifications data, classify images for showing on specific sections, label image alt text for shot type and SKU, and more.

 The program ingests data from 3 sources - tabular CSV data from a supplier, product images, and Shopify GraphQL `products` query.
 It then processes all the data, mapping them to standardized fields, while adding, omitting, and modifying (both rewriting and normalizing) data for accuracy, originality, and filterability.